Share on Pinterest

 • Body Mind Centering and Somatics in Performance and Composition

-Fast and Furious: Social Change & the Avant Garde
+LBST i31: Fast and Furious: Social Change & the Avant Garde

-Italian Language: Beginner or Intermediate
+ITAL i10 or ITAL i11: Italian Language: Beginner or Intermediate

 The Beginner course introduces students to basic grammatical structures of the Italian language.
 Students acquire a basic vocabulary and speaking practice as well as an understanding of various aspects of Italian culture and society.
 The course focus is on building conversational skill in Italian, using readings in the text as a point of departure.

 The intermediate course moves students toward fluency in Italian by focusing on communication and the exposure to a non-stereotypical, more complex and up-to-date picture of modern Italy and Italians.
 Grammar from the first semester course is reviewed, and new grammar points are presented, always with the intention of developing and strengthening students’ abilities to communicate.
-A wide range of cultural topics and different aspects of Italian life will be explored while improving grammar, vocabulary, listening comprehension and writing in Italian.
+A wide range of cultural topics and aspects of Italian life will be explored while improving grammar, vocabulary, listening comprehension and writing in Italian.

 QUICK DETAILS